TikPapyan/dbt_snowflake_imdb/README.md

 The project demonstrates how different technologies can be combined to create a robust data analytics pipeline, from data ingestion and transformation to insightful visualization and analysis.

-### Future Directions
-To further enhance the project's capabilities and effectiveness, several improvements and extensions can be considered:

-1. **Expand Dataset**: Incorporate additional data sources or more extensive IMDb data to enrich the analysis.
-2. **Advanced dbt Features**: Explore more complex dbt features like incremental models, tests, and macros to enhance data transformation.
-3. **Real-Time Data Integration**: Implement real-time data syncing for more up-to-date analysis.
-4. **Extended Visualizations**: Develop more complex visualizations in Hex to uncover deeper insights.
-5. **Machine Learning Integration**: Integrate machine learning models for predictive analytics and trend forecasting.
-6. **User Interface for Interactivity**: Create a user-friendly interface or dashboard that allows non-technical users to interact with the data and visualizations.

-These future directions aim to expand the project's scope, increase its analytical power, and make it more accessible to a broader range of users.